Nova Scotia Liberals release platform with $1.08-billion in spending, tax cuts

-Nova Scotia’s Liberals released an election platform Wednesday that included a total of $1.08-billion in spending commitments and tax cuts over four years, along with promises to do more for those on income assistance.
+Nova Scotia’s Liberals released an election platform Wednesday that included a total of $1.08 billion in spending commitments and tax cuts over four years, along with promises to do more for those on income assistance.

 The platform is based on last month’s budget that was tabled but not voted on in the legislature and contains a number of promises that were already announced on the campaign trail.